sylikc/jpegview/current/readme.txt

 Bugs fixed:
 - Fixed problem with EXIF rotation combined with 'Keep parameters' (F4).
 Other changes:
+- New INI file setting:
+  SkipFileOpenDialogOnStartup
+    Set to true to skip this dialog when starting JPEGView
-- Improved precision of fixed point up and downsampling filters
+- Improved precision of fixed point arithmetics in up- and downsampling filters

 [1.0.35.1]
 Bugs fixed: